AS9100 vs SAMA CSF

 - Built on six-level maturity model (Level 3 minimum: structured policies/standards/procedures monitored by KPIs); aligns with NIST CSF, ISO 27001, PCI-DSS.

-- Compliance via periodic self-assessments and SAMA audits.
+- Compliance via periodic self-assessments, independent external audits, and SAMA reviews.

 Why Organizations Use It